 We have all experienced that appalling sense of having far too much work to do and too little time to do it in.
 We can choose to ignore this, and work unreasonably long hours to stay on top of our workload.
 The alternative is to work more intelligently, by focusing on the things that are important for job success and reducing the time we spend on low priority tasks.

+Job Analysis is the first step in doing this, and it's a key technique for managing job overload – an important source of stress.
 To do an excellent job, you need to understand fully what is expected of you.
-While this may seem obvious, in the hurly-burly of a new, fast-moving, high-pressure role, it is oftentimes something that is easy to overlook.
+While this may seem obvious, in the hurly-burly of a new, fast-moving, high-pressure role, it is often something that is easy to overlook.

 By understanding the priorities in your job, and what constitutes success within it, you can focus on these activities and minimize work on other tasks as much as possible.
 This helps you get the greatest return from the work you do, and keep your workload under control.